 Of course, businesses of all sizes can benefit from the plugin's advantages — after all, who doesn't like the sound of "free"?

-You must optimize your product pages if you want customers to find your products in search engines.
+You must optimise your product pages if you want customers to find your products in search engines.
 However, if you're familiar with WordPress, you'll know that its editor makes it simple to alter body content, URLs, meta descriptions, alt tags, and other page elements.

-The same is true for the WooCommerce plugin, which means that optimizing your pages is an easy process even for those without coding experience.
+The same is true for the WooCommerce plugin, which means that optimising your pages is an easy process even for those without coding experience.
 Of course, you'll still need to do keyword research and develop copy as usual, but getting that copy exactly where you need it is a simple.

 WooCommerce has a lot to offer its users, but it isn't flawless, just like every other product.
 Here's what you need to know before you install it.

-Every theme does not support it.
+Every theme does not support it

 Although WooCommerce is simple to install on a WordPress site, there's a chance it won't work with your current theme.
 And, if you've already created your site, updating the look of your entire site might be time-consuming.

-Paid extensions are required.
+Paid extensions are required

 WooCommerce is a free plugin, however there are numerous expensive extensions available, some of which are required.
 For example, the default payment option is PayPal, which means that if you want to accept credit or debit cards, you'll need to acquire an extension that supports them.